44TH ANNUAL TOUR OF NAPA VALLEY

 2020 Tour of Napa Valley

 Check in at the Napa County Fairgrounds in Calistoga begins at 5:30 a.m. on Sunday morning to receive a map and other materials.
 Riders must leave the Fairgrounds by the times below, leave times are firm.
 There will also be early check in on Saturday Aug.
-17th from 1:00 – 5:00.
-The location of early check-in is TBA.
-You may also pick up any merchandise you ordered.
+15th from 2:00 – 5:00 at the Clif Family Winery, 709 Main Street, St. Helena, CA. You may also pick up any merchandise you ordered.
 You will not be able to check in for someone else – everyone with be required to sign a waiver at check in.

 - Full Century 100-miles: 6-7:00 a.m. (must leave by 7:00 a.m.)